codaline-io/dev-version-action/README.md

 # dev-version

-This action generates a new dev version number for a git branch, e.g. `1.0.0-dev.1`
+This action generates a new dev version number for a git branch, e.g. `1.0.0-dev.1` for all projects where the version is part of a json file, e.g. `package.json`.

 It accepts a json file path and a branch name as input.
 No release magic or analyzing changelogs is happening.